Life of a limited liability partnership (LLP)

 - Termination of appointment of member – LL TM01

-- his or her name and any former name
+- their name and any former name

 - its corporate or firm name

-- it registered or principal office
+- its principal office address

 2.4 Residential addresses

 We’ll only provide residential address information to credit reference agencies and specified public authorities.
+See Your personal information on the Companies House register.

 2.5 Changing the status of the members

-If the number of designated members falls to one, or none, the law states that all members become designated members.
-However, this doesn’t eliminate your filing requirements with us.
+Where a designated member ceases to be a member, they are automatically no longer a designated member.
+If this means the number of designated members then falls to one, or none, the law states that all members become designated members.
+This does not change your filing requirements with Companies House.

-Proof is our PROtected On-line Filing scheme.
+PROOF is our protected online filing scheme.
 It provides additional security relating to the delivery of members details and registered office address for documents sent electronically:

 Records held here are sometimes used to check the legitimacy of an LLP and its members before credit or loans are made.
 Therefore it’s important that the records are correct.
 LLPs are vulnerable to fraud if the wrong people register as LLP members or a bogus registered office address is filed.